Addaoud/IntronRetention/README.md

 If you don't intend to run LightGBM on gpu, you can install the cpu-version using pip and modify the device in the LGBM.py script to "cpu".

 ## Datasets
-The file [data/final_data.csv](https://github.com/Addaoud/IntronRetention/blob/main/data/final_data.csv) contains the final and curated data that was used to generate all the results mentionned in the paper.
+The file [data/final_data.csv](https://github.com/Addaoud/IntronRetention/blob/main/data/final_data.csv) contains the final and curated data that was used to produce all the results reported in the paper.

-If you want to run the Logistic Regression or LightGBM models, you need to process the data to numpy files, beforehand, using the following python script:
-  * [Preprocess_data_to_numpy.py](https://github.com/Addaoud/IntronRetention/blob/main/Preprocess_data_to_numpy.py) can be used to map the DNA sequences to Sei targets, and save the results in numpy files.
-This data can be used subsequently as input to the Logistic Regression or Light GBM models.
+If you want to run the Logistic Regression or LightGBM models, you need to process the data to numpy files, using [Preprocess_data_to_numpy.py](https://github.com/Addaoud/IntronRetention/blob/main/Preprocess_data_to_numpy.py).
+It can be used to map the DNA sequences to Sei targets, and save the results in numpy files.
+This data can be used subsequently as input to the Logistic Regression or LightGBM models.
 You can use the following command line:
 ```bash
 python3 Preprocess_data_to_numpy.py --data "data" --result "data/numpy"
 ```